 Success Story or Embarrassing Failure?

-Does your enterprise want to be that company with that wildly successful app or that company with the embarrassing app that had to be pulled off the market because it failed massively?
+Does your enterprise want to be that company with the wildly successful app or that company with the embarrassing app that had to be pulled off the market because it failed massively?
 We don’t even have to talk at extremes- statistically, as of August 2013, a whopping 60% of all the apps in the Apple app store have never been updated.
 An enterprise that wants to produce successful mobile apps needs to test, test and test again.

 Some questions that should be taken into account (far from an exhaustive list);